Pension Protection Fund

 The Pension Protection Fund (PPF) is a UK statutory corporation established by the Pensions Act 2004 to provide compensation to members of eligible defined benefit (DB) pension schemes when their sponsoring employer becomes insolvent and the scheme cannot meet its promised benefits.
-The PPF is funded by a levy on eligible schemes, income from investments, assets from schemes that transfer into the fund and recoveries from insolvent employers.
+The PPF is funded by income from investments, assets from scheme that transfer into the fund and recoveries from insolvent employers.
+It may also charge a levy on DB schemes.
 It is not funded by general taxation.
-As of 31 March 2025, the PPF reported assets under management of £31.2 billion.
+As of 31 March 2026, the PPF reported assets under management of £31.5 billion.

 Governance and accountability

 The PPF is run by an independent board and is accountable to Parliament through the Secretary of State for Work and Pensions.
 It also administers related arrangements including the Fraud Compensation Fund (FCF) and the government’s Financial Assistance Scheme (FAS).

 Eligible schemes

 The PPF protects most occupational DB schemes in the UK.
 Public sector DB schemes backed by a Crown guarantee are not covered by the PPF.

-All eligible schemes are required to pay an annual levy which contributes towards the administration of the fund and the compensation it pays to members.
+Previously, all eligible schemes were required to pay and annual levy.
+Due to changes in the Pension Schemes Act 2026, the PPF can decide not to charge a levy.